teckcamp/teckcamp.github.io/privacy.md

 If our security is breached, our data is compromised or if we fail to comply with the law, we will tell affected users as soon as we become aware of the failure.
 We will report any data breach to the Information Commissioner and, if appropriate, the police, in a timely fashion.

-Used appropriately, we strongly believe using data improves the user experience on Teck Camp and supports our aim of growing an inclusive community of meetup attendees.
+Used appropriately, we strongly believe using data improves the user experience on Teck Camp and supports our aim of growing an inclusive community of event attendees.
 Data you give us when filling in forms on site (when joining, for example) or when you're using the site or our apps helps us show you more relevant things and improve Teck Camp for everyone.

 If, via human error, or via a breach of our security, we fail to comply with the law, we will let affected users know as soon as we are aware of it.
 We will report any data breach to the Information Commissioner in UK and, depending on the circumstances, the Police.